rikivolks/Speeduino-Esp8266-wifi/README.md

 ![2024-04-20_193058](https://github.com/rikivolks/Speeduino-Esp8266-wifi/assets/65349824/3a611e79-ef86-4bc5-9ff7-3c786c9506db)

+Pin-out wiring is important

-Pin out is very important you need to connect
+you need to connect

--Tx esp8266 to RX mega pro
+-TX esp8266 to RX mega pro

--RX mega pro Tx esp8266
+-RX esp8266 to TX mega pro

 -GND

 -5volt

-when the connection is established  the led blue is open on
+when the connection is established on Tuner Studio the LED blue is open on Wemos D1 r2 board and esp-01 the LED blinks. if you lose communication the LED keeps open normally i can not close the LED without good communication.